martinda/git-plugin/CONTRIBUTING.md

 your best to improve code coverage with tests when you submit.

 Before submitting your change, please review the findbugs output to assure that you haven't introduced new findbugs warnings.
+You can run findbugs on the command line with `mvn findbugs:check`.

 Code formatting in the git plugin varies between files.
 Try to maintain reasonable consistency with the existing files where